cityssm/unleet/README.md

 and replacing symbols that are commonly used to hide bad words with the letters they may represent.
 The result can be scanned against a far simpler bad words file.

-**Worry less about maintaining a list of every possible spelling of every bad word.**

 ## Installation